 September – just after Labor Day but before Gay Days (late September).
 You’ll have to take the kids out of school but weather is hot and lines are shorter.
 It’s a great time to go if you like to take breaks at the pool for swimming.

-Mid-October through November – ending before Thanksgiving.
+Mid-October through November – ending the week before Thanksgiving.
 And the park is all dressed up for fall, it’s just beautiful!

 The weather is still usually warm (and sometimes VERY hot).
 Consider avoiding days on which Mickey’s Halloween Party takes place because the parks will be more crowded towards late afternoon.
 Disneyland Park hours will be shorter since it closes early for the party.
 If you choose to attend Mickey’s Halloween Party, don’t use a Park ticket that day because you’ll be able to access the Parks early with your special event hard ticket.

 If you’re going to have the kids dress in costume, keep the warm weather in mind!